Choosing the Right Driver Loft For Your Game

 Finding the right loft for you is key to bringing your game to the next level.
 Golf expert Tyler Monroe has some advice for choosing your next new driver.

-One of the key factors in choosing your next best new driver is getting the right loft.
+One of the key factors in choosing your next best new driver is getting the right loft angle.
 The loft of the driver, between 7.5 and 14 degrees, influences the ball flight’s trajectory along with the design, shaft bend, and, among other things, you!

-First to driver design and its effect on the loft.
-Without diving into too much detail, uses of materials such as lighter carbon-composite crowns (top of driver) or using weight-savings in various parts of the clubhead to create a different center of gravity (CG) enables a more forgiving driver design that also largely affect ball flight heights.
-By moving the weight down and back away from the face, for example, a driver can be made to allow for longer off-center strikes – meaning your misses will get greater distance.
+First to driver design and the effect on loft and ball flights.
+Without diving into too much detail, uses of materials such as lighter carbon-composite crowns (top of driver) or using weight-savings in various parts of the clubhead to create a different center of gravity (CG) enables a more forgiving driver design that also largely affects ball flight heights.
+By moving the weight down and back away from the face, for example, a driver can be made to allow for better off-center strikes – meaning your misses will get greater distance.

 Your Swing, Your Golf Course

 Nothing is more important to finding the right driver than your swing and game, period.
 Not what the pros play or what your buddy plays or the scratch member with the nice parking spot plays.
 Your swing dictates what you should play!